 The good news for your health is that by focusing on burning fat you can get rid of both subcutaneous and visceral.
-But if your diet and exercise haven’t done much to reduce the belly bulge, than there are possibly some other factors in play.
+But if your diet and exercise haven’t done much to reduce the belly bulge, then there are possibly some other factors in play.

-You’re hormones are out of whack
+Your hormones are out of whack

-When exercise and diet is failing to shift the extra kilos of belly fat, it is often a sign your hormones are imbalanced.
+When exercise and diet are failing to shift the extra kilos of belly fat, it is often a sign your hormones are imbalanced.
 In particular, it is a sign of high oestrogen, low testosterone, high insulin, high cortisol and low DHEA, which is a hormone of the adrenal gland.
 When all these hormones are functioning correctly there is a healthy balance allowing fat loss to occur.

 But what does that all mean…

 High Insulin – High insulin levels can lead to insulin resistance and type 2 diabetes.
 Insulin’s main function is to process sugar in the bloodstream and carry it to the cells.
 This is then either stored as fat or used for fuel.
 Excess sugar and carbohydrates are the primary cause of high insulin levels.
 If you become insulin resistant your brain won’t act normally to suppress hunger.
 It also doesn’t provide the fuel for your muscles, leading to loss of muscle mass, fatigue and overall poor performance.